-Members' News - JULY 2017
+Members' News - SEPTEMBER 2017

 Judy Raymer Ivkoff will be participating in Our Canada, the Sculptors Society of Canada’s annual show at the John B. Aird Gallery, August 23 through September 16.

 Marvyne Jenoff’s mixed media collage, Widening, Green, previously shown at the Club, is in the Society of Canadian Artists’ 49th Open International Juried Exhibition, at the Papermill Gallery, Todmorden Mills Heritage Centre.

 The opening reception is Thursday, September 7, 7:00–9:00 p.m. and the show runs until September 17.

 Peter G.S.
 Large’s drawing Road Warrior won Best of Show and the accompanying $1,000 prize on June 10, at the First Annual Bay of Quinte Art and Wine Festival in Belleville.

 Peter Doig designed, from an original painting, the 2015 poster for the Vintage Film Festival.
 Rebecca Last is honoured to have been asked to design this year’s VFF poster based on an original painting.
 Posters are available for purchase for Festival attendees: www.vintagefilmfestival.ca.

 Anna Leggatt received the 2017 GWA (Association for Garden Communicators) Media Awards Silver Medal of Achievement for her article “Anna’s Plant Pick: Taraxacum Officinale Dandelion—Is It a Weed?” published in the summer 2016 issue of Trellis, the magazine of the Toronto Botanical Garden.